 5. Share valuable information in the header area

 There’s plenty of information you can share here.
 For instance, consider moving the ‘update your preferences’ or ‘unsubscribe’ options to the header.
-Doing so shows your readers you care about their preferences, therefore, you’re making an effort to make this update option accessible for them.
+Doing so shows your readers that you care about their preferences, therefore, you’re making an effort to make this update option accessible for them.

 Valuable information in the header